 3. Activity

-The Darn Tough Micro Crew full cushion socks are our best hiking socks in this section, offering a balance for all sorts of activities.
+In this category, the Darn Tough Micro Crew full cushion socks are our top pick.
+They strike a perfect balance for a wide range of activities.

 4. Warranties